Aryan-Garg2005/Quantum_Entanglement_Detection/README.md

 ---

-## Key Insight
-This work demonstrates that naïve machine-learning pipelines can significantly overestimate entanglement-detection performance.
-When physical symmetries and boundary effects are properly enforced, classification accuracy is fundamentally limited—revealing an information-theoretic constraint rather than a modeling deficiency.

----

 ## Status
 This project is intended as a research study and first publication effort, with ongoing work focused on visualization, boundary-resolved analysis, and quantitative correlations between classifier confidence and entanglement strength.